smtechnocrat/techieslikeme/_posts/2014-01-08-how-i-built-this-site.md

 Yes, I used Jekyll to build this site.
 If you haven't used a static web generator to create a website before then here is one for you to try.

 ### My Goals for this site

-* the site should be simple and fast
+* should be simple and fast
 * should be able to blog without an internet connection
-* the site should be responsive therefore it should look good on all devices
+* should be responsive therefore it should look good on all devices
-* the site should be easy to maintain and the only thing I need to do is to post articles
+* should be easy to maintain and the only thing I need to do is to post articles
-* the site should have clean CSS so that I can change the look and feel if I wish to do so
+* should have clean CSS so that I can change the look and feel if I wish to do so

 ### To achieve these goals, I used the following tools:
 + [Jekyll](http://jekyllrb.com/) site generator in order to create a static web site that will be fast and easy to deploy.